Healthdirect Free Australian health advice you can count on.

 Key facts

-• Nerve pain (neuralgia) is a particular type of pain that often feels like a shooting, stabbing or burning sensation.
+• Nerve pain can feel like a shooting, stabbing or a burning sensation.

 What is nerve pain?

-• trigeminal pain — causing pain in your jaw or cheek
+• trigeminal neuralgia — which causes severe, short episodes of pain in your jaw or cheek

 What are the symptoms of nerve pain?

-Nerve pain often feels like a shooting, stabbing or burning sensation.
-Sometimes it can feel as sharp and sudden as an electric shock.
-You may be very sensitive to touch or cold.
-You may also experience pain as a result of touch that would not normally be painful, such as something lightly brushing your skin.
+You may also become more or less sensitive to touch or temperature.
+You may experience pain from touch that would not normally be painful, such as something lightly brushing your skin.

 Nerve pain is often worse at night.
 It can be mild or severe.